plinioseniore/cisco-umbrella-bypass/README.md

 This bypass may not work if future updates of Cisco Umbrella will inspect local traffic for proxy connection.

-> Cisco Anyconnect (that may include also Cisco Umbrella) when connected to a VPN will force all the traffic (even the one that could be resolved locally) via the VPN, this will make ineffective the local proxy bypass.
+> Cisco AnyConnect (that may include also Cisco Umbrella) when connected to a VPN will force all the traffic (even the one that could be resolved locally) via the VPN, this will make ineffective the local proxy bypass.

-> Based on the administrative rights available, you could disable "Cisco AnyConnect" from the local interface to the Android device and set the *metrics* to an high enogh value (say 1000) to have only the local traffic (so the one to the local proxy) via your Android connection.
+> Based on the administrative rights available, you could disable "Cisco AnyConnect" from the local interface to the Android device and set the *metrics* to an high enough value (say 1000) to have only the local traffic (so the one to the local proxy) via your Android connection.
 Without all traffic is via Android, even system updated or others that may consume high volume of data.
 > ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/tethering_interface_settings.PNG)

-> If the Android device is connected to a WiFi network it will work as long as the WiFi network has no Cisco Umbrella on it (or any other or restriction), so it will work on a home WiFi connection but likely no on a enterprice WiFi connection.
+> If the Android device is connected to a WiFi network it will work as long as the WiFi network has no Cisco Umbrella on it (or any other or restriction), so it will work on a home WiFi connection but likely no on a enterprise WiFi connection.

 ### Use a local Proxy on your home network